 - Praia Do Submarino, a beautiful beach with amazing rock formations

 - Ria de Alvor, good for kayaking or paddle boarding, kite-surfing, jogging, and bike ride.

 Stay In Alvor If you prefer a much quieter, more rural location, you want to stay near a large city but not in it.

-- Best luxury: Pestana Blue Alvor All Inclusive Beach & Golf Resort
+- luxury ($$$): Pestana Blue Alvor All Inclusive Beach & Golf Resort

-Another area located near Portimao; Monchique is located in the hills above it.
-Surrounded by forests and hiking trails, it is known as the greenest town in the Algarve and is ideal for those who want to get out and explore the nature of the region.
+Surrounded by the mountain range Serra de Monchiqu, forests and hiking trails, it is known as the greenest town in the Algarve and is ideal for those who want to get out and explore the nature of the region.